-Laboratory mice play a crucial role in biomedical research, yet accurate 3D mouse surface motion reconstruction remains challenging due to their complex non-rigid geometric deformations and textureless appearance.
-Moreover, the absence of structured 3D datasets severely hinders the progress beyond sparse keypoint tracking.
-To narrow the gap, we present MoReMouse, the first monocular dense 3D reconstruction network tailored for laboratory mice.
-To achieve this goal, we highlight three key designs.
-First, we construct the first high-fidelity dense-view synthetic dataset for mice, by rendering our self-designed realistic Gaussian mouse avatar.
-Second, MoReMouse adopts a transformer-based feedforward architecture with triplane representation, achieving high-quality 3D surface generation from a single image.
-Third, we create geodesic-based continuous correspondence embeddings on mouse surface, which serve as strong semantic priors to improve reconstruction stability and surface consistency.
-Extensive quantitative and qualitative experiments demonstrate that MoReMouse significantly outperforms existing open-source methods in accuracy and robustness.
+Laboratory mice, particularly the C57BL/6 strain, are essential animal models in biomedical research.
+However, accurate 3D surface motion reconstruction of mice remains a significant challenge due to their complex non-rigid deformations, textureless fur-covered surfaces, and the lack of realistic 3D mesh models.
+Moreover, existing visual datasets for mice reconstruction only contain sparse viewpoints without 3D geometries.
+To fill the gap, we introduce MoReMouse, the first monocular dense 3D reconstruction network specifically designed for C57BL/6 mice.
+To achieve high-fidelity 3D reconstructions, we present three key innovations.
+First, we create the first high-fidelity, dense-view synthetic dataset for C57BL/6 mice by rendering a realistic, anatomically accurate Gaussian mouse avatar.
+Second, MoReMouse leverages a transformer-based feedforward architecture combined with triplane representation, enabling high-quality 3D surface generation from a single image, optimized for the intricacies of small animal morphology.
+Third, we propose geodesic-based continuous correspondence embeddings on the mouse surface, which serve as strong semantic priors, improving surface consistency and reconstruction stability, especially in highly dynamic regions like limbs and tail.
+Through extensive quantitative and qualitative evaluations, we demonstrate that MoReMouse significantly outperforms existing open-source methods in both accuracy and robustness.

-Given a single-view input (top-left, captured using an iPhone 15 Pro), MoReMouse predicts high-fidelity surface geometry and appearance using a transformer-based triplane architecture.
-The model is trained on a dataset constructed from real multi-view videos fitted to a Gaussian mouse avatar.
-Our method supports fast inference and outputs RGB renderings, semantic embeddings, and normal maps from a single image.
+Given a single-view input (top-left, captured with an iPhone 15 Pro), MoReMouse predicts high-fidelity surface geometry and appearance within 0.9 seconds using a transformer-based triplane architecture (middle).
+To assist model training, we render a dense-view synthetic dataset by building the first Gaussian mouse avatar from sparse-view real videos (bottom-left).
+Our method outputs RGB renderings, semantic embeddings, and normal maps from a single image (right).

 Given a monocular input image, a DINO-V2 encoder extracts high-level image features, which are processed by a transformer-based decoder to generate a triplane representation.
 These triplanes, combined with learnable positional embeddings, are queried by a Multi-Head MLP to predict per-point color, density, and geodesic embedding.
 Rendering is performed via either NeRF (for volumetric supervision) or DMTet (for explicit geometry output), producing RGB images, color-coded embeddings, and surface meshes.